-- If Canada has an free trade agreement (FTA) with your customer’s country, so that your customer doesn’t have to pay import tariffs on your products, the certificate of origin is preferential.
+- If Canada has a free trade agreement (FTA) with your customer’s country, so that your customer doesn’t have to pay import tariffs on your products, the certificate of origin is preferential.

 - If there’s no agreement in effect, it’s non-preferential.
 But you always have to provide a certificate of origin or its equivalent with your shipment, whether an agreement is in effect or not.

 Certificates of origin are closely associated with rules of origin.
-“These rules,” says Anick de Sousa, director of services for the Canadian Chamber of Commerce, “are used to determine the product’s country of origin, which in turn determines the tariffs applicable to your product.
+“These rules,” says Anick de Sousa, a certified international trade professional (CIPT) and director of export services for the Canadian Chamber of Commerce, “are used to determine the product’s country of origin, which in turn determines the tariffs applicable to your product.
 Each country has its own rules, as there is no global standard.
 But basically, the rules of origin specify how origin is determined for a product, and your CO certifies that your product complies with these rules.”

 “When an FTA is in effect, it includes a set of extremely precise rules of origin for each product,” says de Sousa.
 “As the exporter, you determine whether your product qualifies for tariff reduction or elimination under these rules.
 If it does, you declare this in the accompanying preferential CO.
 Your customer then doesn’t need to pay the tariffs that would otherwise apply to your product.”

 The benefits of using a certificate to claim preferential tariffs can be substantial.
-Reducing or eliminating tariffs will allow you to be more price-competitive in the market, since your buyers will be spared the expense of paying them.
+Reducing or eliminating tariffs will allow you to be more price-competitive in global markets, since your buyers will be spared the expense of paying them.
 This will help you gain new customers and keep your existing buyers.